If you like spicy flavors, then you need to try wasabi microgreens!

 Both methods darken the seeds by excluding most, if not all, light.

 Below we will briefly explain the methods, and for more information, check out our online course.

 The Weighted Blackout Method for Mustard

-You can use any type of weight, but it's best if you can find a weight large enough to apply even pressure across the cover.
+You can use any weight, but it’s best to find a weight large enough to apply even pressure across the cover.

 The amount of weight depends on the size of the tray and the type of microgreen.